kevinwatson/rails-database-patterns-book/030-chapter-02.md

 In this book, we'll discuss a few relational database platforms that are popular in the Ruby on Rails community.
 We'll discuss the terminology used in each platform, which can differ.
 We'll also cover the common data types offered by each platform.

+Simply put, a database is a collection of related data.
+It could be stored in memory or in a text file.
+Most Ruby on Rails apps will make use of a relational database, such as SQLite, MySQL or PostgreSQL.
+Relational databases differ from other types of databases (such as document databases) in that the data is organized in tables with dependencies between the tables.
+Ruby on Rails' Active Record library is designed to support these relational table structures.

+Active Record scaffolding and migrations have built-in generators to create database migrations which are stored in code and can be run by the developer to create the tables without the need to use a separate database client to maintain the database schema.

 ## Terminology

 Some of the terminology differs across database platforms, depending on which documention you read or who you ask.
 Most of the time, though they're using different terminology to describe the same things.
 Here are a few terms that we'll use throughout the book.